 Please request your official transcript online through the Admissions and Records Office.

 When a student arrives at MiraCosta from another college, a counselor can unofficially give advice on possible transferability of courses.
-After a student completes 12 units at MiraCosta and is currently enrolled, he/she is eligible to make an appointment with a counselor who will fill out a form to have the transcripts officially evaluated by the Admissions and Records staff.
-The process takes approximately four weeks and when the evaluation is complete, the student makes a follow-up appointment with the counselor to interpret the results.
+After a student enrolls at MiraCosta and submits their official transcripts from the prior college(s), he/she is eligible to meet wtih a counselor who will fill out a form to have the transcripts officially evaluated by the Admissions and Records staff.
+The process takes approximately four to six weeks and when the evaluation is complete, the student makes a follow-up appointment with the counselor to interpret the results.

 UC and CSU are very accommodating to part-time, gradually progressing students, but USC and some elite institutions put a great deal of importance on a strong and rigorous curriculum each term.